Hackuarium/simple-spectro/README.md

 <img src='images/pcb-description/pcb-description.001.jpeg' width=600>

 The board is rather straighforward.
-The only
+The values for the LEDs may however have to be tuned depending the LED you are using.
+Currently the following values are used:
+* R: 470 Ω
+* G: 680 Ω
+* B: 680 Ω
+* UV: 100 Ω

+If the value is too weak the detector may saturate and you will get a message 'OVER'.

 ## The case